gauravbhand1611/oms-documentation/documents/retail-operations/brokering/brokeringruns.md

 # Brokering Runs

-<mark style="color:orange;">**Runs**</mark> in the brokering system act as containers for sequences of routings.
+<mark style="color:orange;">**Runs**</mark> in the Brokering Rules Builder act as containers for sequences of routings.
 These runs are scheduled by retailers to execute at specified intervals, allowing for effective and timely order routing.

 ### Creating a New Brokering Run